Payment for School Meals

 The school encourages parents who are eligible under the above criteria to apply for free school meals (even if you are receiving free meals from the Government Universal Free School Meal Initiative) as the school will receive additional funding for your child within school.

 Universal Free School Meals – Early Years and Key Stage 1

 With effect from 1st September 2014, all Year R and Key Stage 1 pupils are able to have a school meal at lunchtime, free of charge.

 This applies to all children in Reception, Year 1 and Year 2, and requires no registration.
 Each child is entitled to a hot, two course meal at their school which will include a meat or non-meat main item, vegetables, potato, pasta or rice, salad and a dessert.

 Please note that this arrangement is subject to current government policy.

 Due to the ever rising costs associated with school meals, the school needs to ensure that all school meals for children are paid for in a timely manner.
-Unfortunately due to a small number of parents who are not paying in advance or on the day for their child’s school meals and building up large debts on their account, Governors see no other solution than to adopt the following:
+Where parents do not pay in advance or on the day for their child’s school meals there is potential for debts to build up on their account.
+If this occurs the following policy will be adopted.

 - The school adopts a strict No debt for longer than one week policy relating to school meals

 - Text messages will be sent out to parents once a debt of more than 2 meals has built up on their child’s account and will be asked to pay for those meals as soon as possible.